danidiaz/jet-stream/README.md

   like you can do for example in [streaming](https://hackage.haskell.org/package/streaming-0.2.3.0/docs/Streaming-Prelude.html#v:next).

-- Grouping and splitting operations are cumbersome and underpowered, especially compared to libraries like [streaming]((https://hackage.haskell.org/package/streaming-0.2.3.0/docs/Streaming-Prelude.html#v:next)) or [streaming-bytestring](https://hackage.haskell.org/package/streaming-bytestring).
+- There's `take` and `drop`, but not at proper `splitAt`.
+Also, grouping operations are cumbersome and underpowered, especially compared to libraries like [streaming]((https://hackage.haskell.org/package/streaming-0.2.3.0/docs/Streaming-Prelude.html#v:next)) or [streaming-bytestring](https://hackage.haskell.org/package/streaming-bytestring).